 Make sure to get high quality sleep to ease the transition and support your bodies detoxification as any weight and fat-trapped toxins get released.

-While transitioning use
+While transitioning use lighter exercise.

 Always rotate any specific diet as your body does not fit into any dietary mold and your needs are your own.
 Going out of ketosis and onto carbohydrates may be beneficial temporarily especially for hormones and is often done through cyclic ketogenic diets.